 The only men who benefited from the surgery were those with a PSA of 10 ng per milliliter or higher and men with riskier tumors: their overall risk of dying during the study period-not necessarily from prostate cancer-was lower than in the observation group.
 Surgery reduced the risk of dying from any cause by 13.2% among men with a PSA of 10 ng per milliliter or higher.
 For men with intermediate risk tumors (determined by a PSA value of 10.1 to 20.0 ng per milliliter, a score of 7 on the Gleason scale, or a stage T2b tumor), surgery reduced their risk of dying by 12.6%, but for men with high risk tumors, the reduction in risk by 6.7% was not statistically significant.
 That means it could have happened by chance.

-In September 2016, the prestigious New England Journal of Medicine published a 10-year study by researchers from University of Oxford, which provided solid evidence that neither surgery nor radiation treatments save lives.
-The study compared the death rates of three patient groups: surgery, radiation, and active monitoring.
+In September 2016, the prestigious New England Journal of Medicine published a 10-year study by researchers from University of Oxford, which provided solid evidence that neither surgery nor radiation treatments save lives.17 The study compared the death rates of three patient groups: surgery, radiation, and active monitoring, which is sometimes called active surveillance.
 Between 1999 and 2009, the study randomly assigned 1643 men with diagnosed prostate cancer to the three groups to receive radical surgery (553 men), radical radiotherapy (545), or active monitoring (545).
 Unlike the PIVOT study, patients in the “active monitoring group” underwent tests to determine if their prostate cancer had progressed; these were conducted every 3 months for the first year, and every 6 to 12 months after that.
 The patients had an average (median) of 10 years of follow-up.

 At the final check-up, 169 men had died, and there was no significant difference among the three groups of prostate cancer patients.
 Only 17 of these were deaths from prostate cancer: 5 in the surgery group, 4 in the radiotherapy group, and 8 in the active-monitoring group.
 However, prostate cancer was more likely to progress or spread in the group of men who were monitored rather than treated.

 This study was the first to compare the effectiveness of surgery, radiotherapy and active monitoring.
 The findings suggest that treatment does not improve the chances of a man living longer, since most of the men will be dying of other causes rather than prostate cancer.
-Since prostate cancer treatment can cause serious side effects such as erectile dysfunction and incontinence, active monitoring seems to be a reasonable option.
+Since prostate cancer treatment can cause serious side effects such as erectile dysfunction and incontinence, active monitoring is now recognized as a reasonable option.
+In fact, due to studies like this, active monitoring (also called active surveillance) is considered the preferred option for most men with low-risk prostate cancer.18 The number of men in the United States who receive active monitoring instead of active treatment has been increasing in recent years.
+In 2010, only 13% of men with prostate cancer received active monitoring, compared to 33% of men in 2015.

 All articles are reviewed and approved by Dr. Diana Zuckerman and other senior staff.

-- Wilt TJ, Brawer MK, Jones KM, Barry MJ, Aronson WJ, Fox S…Wheeler T. Radical prostatectomy versus observation for localized prostate cancer.
+- Wilt TJ, Brawer MK, Jones KM, Barry MJ, Aronson WJ, Fox S, Gingrich JR, Wei JT, Gilhooly P, Grob BM, Nsouli I. Radical prostatectomy versus observation for localized prostate cancer.
 New England Journal of Medicine.
-Jul 2012;367:203-213.
+2012; 367:203-13.